Apr 2, 2025

 Variations on Arayes

-Some versions use beef fat to brush the meat before searing it and the pita though I go with olive oil.
 They can also be made just in the oven, cooked at a high temperature until crispy or made on the grill so you get char marks.
-Other variations cook the meat first, more like a patty before serving it inside the pita pocket – more similar to a hamburger.
+Other variations cook the meat first, more like a patty before serving it inside the pita pocket – similar to a hamburger.

 Arayes are traditionally made over a charcoal grill.
 Some are made very thin, much more like a meat filled pancake, so they are extra crispy.
 This version has a bit more meat so you have more surface area to sear it.
 Some recipes also include pine nuts for additional nutty flavor and texture.

-In a large bowl, use your hands to combine the lamb with the onion and herb mixture.
-Add the paprika, coriander, cumin and cayenne.
-Season with salt and pepper.
+2. Combine the lamb with the onion and herb mixture.
+Add the spices.
 Cover and refrigerate for at least an hour or up to a day before cooking.
-While the lamb can be used immediately, letting it sit allows the flavors to combine.

-Cook the arayes.
+4. Cook the arayes.
 Heat a large cast iron skillet or other oven safe pan over medium heat.
-Add the olive oil and heat through.
+Add the olive oil and heat.
 Add the arayes, one of the meat mixture sides down on the pan.
 Sear the meat until golden brown, about 3 minutes.
 Rotate and sear the other side for an additional 3 minutes.

 pita stuffed with kofta lamb sausage mixture | Arayes Recipe